tassamoo/ML_Bootcamp_Self_Learning/readme.md

-This is a repo containing self learning about machine learning
+This is a repo containing self learning about machine learning.
+I also learn about git version control system.